(Yes, it is possible!)

 Students also create memes, based on the one below.
 They select photos to represent how they see themselves, and how they think their friends, family, teacher, and others see them.
 Dr. Schlichtmann said of the meme project, “I love this assignment – it is authentic and relevant.
 I also think that this humorous format can dampen discomfort students might feel.”

 Not Sure Where to Start with GBL in Your Classroom?

 If you are interested in using games in your high school classrooms, check out this video about why educators are using games in their classrooms and our game-based learning guide for some tips to get you started.
 Also, be sure to check out this great article from our archives by Barbara Chamberlin and Jesse Schell for other terrific pointers.

 If you are interested in trying out the Museum of Me unit in your classroom or after school program, contact us for an early release version.

 Let Us Know How You’re Using Games with Teens

 I love to see games integrated into engaging and collaborative discussions with teens.
 Gameplay offers an innovative and currently underutilized way to deeply engage students and support them in learning and practicing fundamental social and emotional skills.
-By designing curriculum around a medium that teens are already interested in, we are able to drive innovative thinking by allowing teens to explore themselves and the world around them in a safe, thought-provoking environment.
+By designing school lessons around a medium that teens are already interested in, we are able to drive innovative thinking by allowing teens to explore themselves and the world around them in a safe, thought-provoking environment.
 What will you create?
 Be sure to let us know — we’d love to feature you on our site!

 iThrive’s Senior Director of Learning, Michelle Bertoli, has been invaluable in forging our collaboration with Paul and Matt and supporting their efforts.
 She’s blissfully enjoying her maternity leave and will return in the Spring.